Football: Klopp rues poor finishing as Reds suffer shock loss to Forest

 LONDON – Liverpool manager Jurgen Klopp has slammed his team’s woeful performance after they suffered a shock 1-0 Premier League defeat at Nottingham Forest on Saturday.

-The Reds’ mini-revival, following their win over Manchester City last weekend, came to a crashing halt at the hands of lowly Forest, who secured just their second Premier League win for 23 years thanks to Taiwo Awoniyi’s goal.
+The Reds’ mini-revival, following their win over Manchester City on Oct 16, came to a crashing halt at the hands of lowly Forest, who secured just their second Premier League win for 23 years thanks to Taiwo Awoniyi’s goal.
 Steve Cooper’s men also moved out of the bottom of the standings with their well-earned victory.

 “The performance I can kind of explain, the result not.
 I never saw a game where one team has...
 I’m not sure, four or five no-brainers from a set-piece,” lamented Klopp on BT Sport.